 Go ahead and try this.
+OK, who am I to argue?

 10. Try plotting three or more functions at a time, all on the same domain, and each in a different color.
 (You can cut and paste from the entries above, but make sure you make the necessary adjustments to get the same domain but different colors.
 What happens if you DON'T specify the same domain for all three functions?)